• Skip to primary navigation

 • Consumer Unit Installation

-Consumer unit - Help and advice on how to install a consumer unit within your home with instructions on wiring a consumer unit to UK specifications for dual RCD and RCBO consumer units.
+Consumer unit - Help and advice on installing a consumer unit within your home with instructions on wiring a consumer unit to UK specifications

 • Spur Socket Wiring